-29. OTHER INCOME
+29. Other income

-During the year ended December 31, 2023, the Company recorded other income of \$2.1 million (2022: \$4.2 million).
-In the current year this related to the revaluation of the deferred purchase price payable.
-During the comparative year, this primarily related to the revaluation of the deferred purchase price payable, amounts received in excess of accrued deferred sales prices receivable and amounts received from the government relating to the Canadian Emergency Rent Subsidy.
+During the year ended December 31, 2024, the Company recorded other income of \$3.0 million (2023: \$2.1 million).
+In the current year this related to the revaluation of the deferred purchase price payable, amounts received from an entity in which Glacier is a non-controlling interest, and foreign exchange gains.
+In the comparative year, this related to the revaluation of the deferred purchase price payable.